Assistant Dean of Career Development – Michael Hom

 At Pepperdine, Miriam advises students and alumni in career planning, job search strategies, resume preparation, interviewing skills, and networking; organizes and presents career-related programs; establishes and maintains relationships with legal employers; and acts as a liaison between students, alumni and employers.
 Miriam's primary focus is government and public interest advising.

-Associate Director of Career Development – Hannah Fabrikant
+Associate Director of Career Development – Michelle Feinstein

-As Associate Director of the CDO, Hannah advises students and alumni in career planning, job search strategies, resume preparation, interviewing skills, and networking in legal and professional markets; organizes career forums and alumni networking events; establishes and maintains relationships with legal employers; and acts as a liaison between students, alumni and employers.
-Hannah's focus is judicial externships and clerkships.
+As Associate Director of the CDO, Smita advises students and alumni in career planning, job search strategies, resume preparation, interviewing skills, and networking in legal and professional markets; organizes career forums and alumni networking events; establishes and maintains relationships with legal employers; and acts as a liaison between students, alumni, and employers.
+Smita's primary focus is judicial clerkships and externships.

 Recruiting Coordinator - Molly Kemper